Most parents don’t know they have rights in the IEP process. Recently, I had a conversation with a very concerned mother… it went something like this;

-The parent is an essential member of the IEP team and therefore, should actively participate in the progress of their child’s education and performance.
+The parent is an essential member of the IEP team.
+You should actively participate in the progress of your child’s education and performance.

 IDEA guarantees the rights of parents formulating the necessary educational programs and decisions that will benefit their child.
-It is, therefore, important for parents to exercise their rights responsibly to guarantee the success of their child.
+It is, therefore, important for you to exercise your rights responsibly to guarantee the success of your child.

 The world of special education is a big one.
 This means there’s a lot of information parents should be aware of describing the;